What Is A Bug Out Bag?

 - Alpen BAK4 LE Rubber Covered Monocular

-Books – so you know what you are doing
+Books – So that you know what you are doing

 You will not regret taking one of these books with you.
 They provide invaluable information and advice, even for the seasoned survivalist…